Chord Sobolev inequalities: Abstract

 \section{Abstract}

-The paper establishes a new family of analytic inequalities.
+The paper establishes a new family of sharp analytic inequalities.
 Together with the fractional Sobolev inequalities of Almgren and Lieb \cite{AL}, they form a complete class of analytic inequalities, referred to as the chord Sobolev inequalities.
-The paper also demonstrates the connection of all these inequalities to the chord isoperimetric inequalities in integral geometry.
-The limiting cases of the chord Sobolev inequalities are derived as well, one of which can be viewed as a logarithmic Sobolev-type inequality.
-These limiting cases, combined with the work of Bourgain, Brezis and Mironescu \cite{BBM}, complete the theory of chord Sobolev inequalities.
+A close connection between these inequalities and chord isoperimetric inequalities in integral geometry is established through a functional extension of chord power integrals.
+The limiting cases of the chord Sobolev inequalities are derived, one of which yields a logarithmic Sobolev-type inequality.
+Combined with the work of Bourgain, Brezis, and Mironescu \cite{BBM}, these results complete the picture of the chord Sobolev inequalities, including their endpoint cases.

-\section{introduction}
+\section{Introduction}